Rui-San/LAPR2_2023_2024/docs/sprintC/us022/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* After adding the new entry to Agenda, the selected task will have the status "planned".
+* After adding the new entry to Agenda, the selected task will have the status "planned" on Agenda and "processed" on To-Do list.